The Atlantic Strategy and its Action Plan

 - Promotion of socially inclusive growth.

-Developed within the framework of the above strategy as a result of bottom-up consultations conducted through the Atlantic Forum, the EU’s 2013-2020 Atlantic Action Plan sets out practical steps to be taken in the five Member States with Atlantic coasts (Ireland, France, Portugal, Spain, the United Kingdom) and their outermost regions in order to boost the Atlantic Ocean Area’s sustainable blue economy by 2020.
+Developed within the framework of the above strategy as a result of bottom-up consultations conducted through the Atlantic Forum, the EU’s 2013-2020 Atlantic Action Plan sets out practical steps to be taken in the 4 Member States with Atlantic coasts (Ireland, France, Portugal, Spain) and their outermost regions in order to boost the Atlantic Ocean Area’s sustainable blue economy by 2020.
 Its priorities are:

 - Promote entrepreneurship and innovation